 Catalogue essay to accompany the exhibition in Venice.
 For the Macedonian Pavilion at the Venice Biennale, June 2013.
-Gill Hedley is an independent curator, writer and consultant on contemporary visual arts.
+Gill Hedley is a writer, an independent curator and a consultant on contemporary visual arts.
 Elpida Hadzi-Vasileva artist

 Those strange and mystical transmigrations that I have observed in Silk-worms, turned my Philosophy into Divinity.
 There is in these works of nature, which seem to puzzle reason, something Divine, and hath more in it then the eye of a common spectator doth discover.